 1. Keep a food diary – Keeping a food diary is a necessity for gaining weight and keeping your body at a healthy weight.
 A food diary allows you to record your daily intake of foods so you know the reality of your eating habits and nutrient intake.
 Write down your meals in detail every day.
 Set aside time to do this after each meal.
 You can use a small notebook or create one with this food diary form.

 Track your diet for three days before you start your program; this is how you will find out what your current calorie consumption is.
 Record the number of calories, protein, carbohydrates, and fats for your foods recorded in your food diary.
 My favorite tool for finding out the details of each food is the USDA Nutrient Data Base.
 You can search online or download the USDA SR18 nutrient-finding program in to your computer or PDA.

 You may be surprised to find out that you are not eating as much food as you had previously thought.
 To find out how many calories you need to eat in order to gain weight, use a handy body calculator.
 It will outline how many calories, carbs, fats, and proteins you need to eat a day.
 Your initial goal is to gain 1 – 2 lbs. a week.

 2. Plan out your meals for the week.
-Similar to a body builder, it would be helpful if you keep track of what you eat, and how much carbs, proteins, fats, and calories were in your meal.
-To stay on track plan your meals and snacks so you don’t skip a meal.
+Similar to a body builder, it would be helpful if you keep track of what you eat, and how many carbs, proteins, fats, and calories were in your meal.
+To stay on track, plan your meals and snacks so you don’t skip a meal.
 If a week seems like too much, start with planning the day.
-Take the total number of calories you need to eat and divide it through out the day.
+Take the total number of calories you need to eat and divide it throughout the day.

 2 slices Ezekiel Toast